naakaarafr/Previous-Year-Question-Paper-Analyzer/README.md

 ## 📖 Overview

-**PyQ Analyzer** lets you upload PDF and PowerPoint files (`.pdf`, `.pptx`, `.ppt`), extract text (with OCR support for scanned docs), and build semantic vector embeddings.
+**PYQ Analyzer** lets you upload PDF and PowerPoint files (`.pdf`, `.pptx`, `.ppt`), extract text (with OCR support for scanned docs), and build semantic vector embeddings.
 Powered by Google’s Gemini via LangChain and FAISS, it provides an interactive chat interface so you can ask questions and get context‑aware answers drawn directly from your documents.
 Built with Streamlit for a sleek, user‑friendly UI.

 ---